natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Su-25BM.md

 * Low ammo count for the 30 mm cannon
 * Low manoeuvrability due to the weight and obsolete engine
 * Inferior SPO-15 RWR with worse situational awareness to radar sources
+* R-60MK is rather ineffective due to no flare resistance.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->